-What Really Works
+Training: What Really Works

 1) To improve your Vertical Jump I recommend The Jump Manual (after trying almost every program that is out there including Air Alert, Vertical Jump Bible, Become a Freak V2 etc.).
 I’m not saying these programs don’t work, but I simply had better results using the Jump Manual.
 There is a now, promising program called Vert Shock, but I haven’t tried it yet.

 Looking back I must say that it’s really about the right exercises, the intensity and the number of repetitions (that’s why jumping as much as you can will give you only minimal results).

-5) For better ball handling skills: Alex Maroko’s Effective Ball Handling
+3) For better ball handling skills: Alex Maroko’s Effective Ball Handling